 A higher rate per hour does not always mean higher development costs.

-In this article, we will talk about the first variable: what the rates are and on which factors they depend.
+In this article, we will focus on the first variable: what the rates are and which factors they depend on.

-There are four factors that determine the cost of the software developer:
+There are four factors that determine the hiring costs:

 - Work format (hiring, contracting);

 - Technology (Java, JS, Android, iOS, etc.);

 Let’s consider each factor in detail.

 So, you need a software developer.
 You have two options: